obynio/kanji/content/post/mailbox.md

 # The AT protocol

-I was disappointed when I saw that the shield wasn't compatible with the official Arduino GSM library and that it used it's own protocol instead.
+I was disappointed when I saw that the shield wasn't compatible with the official Arduino GSM library and that it used its own protocol instead.
 Indeed, in order to communicate with the SIM900 modem by Simcom, you must use AT commands.

 On the hardware side, the communication between the Arduino and the SIM900 shield is achieved by a TX/RX transmission on PIN7 and PIN8 of the Arduino (19200 bauds by default).
 On the software side, you can use the SoftwareSerial library provided by default and the [AT commands](http://simcom.ee/documents/SIM900/SIM900_AT%20Command%20Manual_V1.11.pdf).